CommunityToolkit/Labs-Windows/template/README.md

 cd labs

-dotnet new labsapp -n MyLabsApp
+dotnet new labsapp -n MyExperimentNameHere
 ```

-This will have created a new experiment called "MyLabsApp".
+This creates a new experiment called "MyExperimentNameHere".
-You can now open `./labs/MyLabsApp/MyLabsApp.sln` and create something amazing!
+You can now open `./labs/MyExperimentNameHere/MyExperimentNameHere.sln` and create something amazing!